Respiratory Failure is Defined as the Occurrence of One or Both of the Following

 Sigmoidal Relationship Between Oxygen Saturation (SaO2) and pO2

-Sigmoidal Shape of Oxygen Dissociation Curve is a Result of Cooperative Binding of Oxygen Molecules to the 4 Binding Sites on Hemoglobin
+Sigmoidal Shape of the Oxygen-Hemoglobin Dissociation Curve is a Result of Cooperative Binding of Oxygen Molecules to the 4 Binding Sites on Hemoglobin

 Cooperative Binding: the characteristic of hemoglobin to demonstrate an enhanced ability to bind an oxygen molecule after a subunit has already bound an oxygen molecule

-Consequences of the Sigmoidal Shape of the Oxygen Dissociation Curve
+Consequences of the Sigmoidal Shape of the Oxygen-Hemoglobin Dissociation Curve

 With pO2 >60 mmg Hg (Right Flat Portion of the Curve): a large increase in pO2 results in a small increase in SaO2